CRL4746/project/readme.txt

-git is a version contro; system
+git is a version control system

+meng san guo